-The Construction Partners, Inc. Employee Stock Purchase Plan (the ESPP) became effective on May 13, 2021.
+The Construction Partners, Inc. Employee Stock Purchase Plan ("ESPP") became effective on May 13, 2021.
 The ESPP is intended to provide eligible employees of the Company an opportunity to purchase shares of the Company's Class A common stock at a discounted rate using funds withheld through payroll deductions.
-The maximum number of Shares that will be offered under the ESPP is 1,000,000.
+The total number of shares offered under the ESPP is 1,000,000.
 The first offering period under the ESPP commenced on July 1, 2023.
-Since that date, the Company has purchased 20,619 shares under the ESPP.
-Compensation expense associated with the ESPP for the three months ended December 31, 2023 and 2022 was \$0.2 million and \$0.0 million, respectively, and is included in in general and administrative expenses in the Consolidated Statements of Comprehensive Income.
+Since that date, the Company has purchased37,809 shares under the ESPP.
+Compensation expense associated with the ESPP for the three and nine months ended June 30, 2024 was \$0.1 million and \$0.4 million, respectively, and is included in general and administrative expenses in the Consolidated Statements of Comprehensive Income.